 Purchasing Power Parity Theory

-Under the theory of Purchasing Power Parity, the change in the exchange rate between two countries' currencies is determined by the change in their relative price levels locally that are affected by inflation.
-It is generally agreed that this theory mostly holds true over the long run, but economists have found that it can suffer distortions over the short term because of trade and investment barriers, local taxation, and other factors.
+Under the theory of Purchasing Power Parity, the change in the exchange rate between two countries' currencies is determined by the change in their price levels locally that are affected by inflation.
+It is generally agreed that this theory mostly holds true over the long run.

-As a result of this relationship, one can expect the currencies of countries with higher inflation rates to weaken over time versus their peers, whereas currencies of countries with lower inflation rates tend to strengthen.
+As a result of this relationship, one can expect the exchange rate forecasts of countries with higher inflation rates to be depressed in comparison to their peers.
+Conversely, the currencies of countries with lower inflation rates tend to strengthen.
 In economies with weak production of local goods and services, the depreciation of the local currency can at times even be accelerated by the "pass-through effect" of importing foreign goods with relatively higher prices.

 Measures Of Inflation